kevinderuijter/dotfiles/README.md

 - [pre-push](scripts/github/hooks/pre-push)
   - Check if the branch name conforms to naming conventions.
   - Check if the tag conforms to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## Firewalla

+Blocking all regions manually is too much work.
+Therefore I've created a script that uses the Firewalla API to do this automatically.
+See the scripts [README.md](scripts/firewalla/README.md) for more information.